port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/gitlab.md

 The GitLab app uses a YAML configuration to describe the ETL process to load data into the developer portal.
 The approach reflects a golden middle between an overly opinionated Git visualization that might not work for everyone and a too-broad approach that could introduce unneeded complexity into the developer portal.

-Here is an example snippet from the config which demonstrates the ETL process for getting `merge-request` data from the GitLab and into the software catalog:
+Here is an example snippet from the config which demonstrates the ETL process for getting `merge-request` data from GitLab and into the software catalog:

 ```yaml showLineNumbers
 resources: